When it comes to serializing data to and from formats like JSON, yaml, and more, the serde crate is the first stop.

 }

-accepts a shared reference to our frontmatter instance, and could potentially fail so it returns a Result
+serde_yaml::to_string accepts a shared reference to our frontmatter instance, and could potentially fail so it returns a Result.
+We don’t expect serialization to fail since we’re not doing anything particularly interesting, so we’ll unwrap the Result.

 You could instead provide some Clap error handling code here as well.